asagrekin/GamesInOne/reports/Week9Report.md

 ## Contributions
 ### Leo & Kelby
 Last week's goal:
-- By May 16 we plan to make changes based on Alpha Release feedback.
-We also plan to have handle the ability to order a list of games based on the users preference.
+- Fix any issues found by peer review.

 Progress:
+- Added image files to the testing directory so they can be tested.
+- Removed having to wait for an app to close to test the launching functionality.
-- We now have new unit testing for all backend and database elements that are up to date with the Beta release.
+- We have the unit testing for all backend and database elements up to date.
-- We removed unnecessary files in the backend folder and enhanced the code quality of existing files.
-- Added testing instructions to the top-level READ.ME so that others may test the functionality of the backend and database.
-- Enhanced the CI .YAML file to cover be capable of running new tests.

 Issue:
-- A re-occuring issue we had was getting the Google Tests to recgonzie some of the files within our source code.
-We eventually learned that we needed to pre-build some of the database files by running additional terminal commands.
-We then added these to our CI .YAML file to enhance the tests our commits run through.
+- An issue we were experiencing is figuring out how to close an already-opened app to let our tests run.
+Since this was usually done manually it would keep the CI running forever.
+We ended up just removing having to wait for the file to get manually closed.

 Goal for next week:
-- By May 23 we plan to make changes based on Beta Release feedback.
+- Fix any bug and issues privide by the feedback.

 ### Asa
 Last week's goal: